edmundsj/thriveautistic/README.md

 ## Backlog
 - [] Add "tags" input and display to strategies
-- [] Add search bar to filter by tags
+- [] Implement most / least helpful sort
 - [] Add ability to edit existing stories
 - [] Add ability to edit existing strategies
 - [] Add ability for non-authors to suggest changes to strategies
-- [] Sort strategies from most to least helpful
 - [] Acquire custom domain name, setup DNS
 - [] Navigate to login / signup when you try to vote and aren't logged in
 - [] Add landing page describing the site